Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/DEPLOYMENT-AZD.md

 ## Deployment

+> [!NOTE]
-> **Note** - To follow along your local experience, the following steps assume that you access the OData API of the SAP S/4HANA system via user name and password.
+> To follow along your local experience, the following steps assume that you access the OData API of the SAP S/4HANA system via user name and password.
 This assumption is reflected in the parameterization of the infrastructure.
 While this is a valid approach to get things started, we discourage to use this setup in a productive scenario.
 Instead you should switch to a SAP Principal Propagation for your authentication scenario (see also ["What's next?"](./WHATS-NEXT.md))

 ### The easy way